FREQUENTLY ASKED QUESTIONS

 Please view the festival Map page for more information.

 The Festival is held in a mostly outdoor setting with uneven, paved terrain.
 At times, especially in the evenings, the festival may be crowded and difficult to maneuver in a wheelchair.
-We do offer disabled-accessible parking and disabled-accessible portable toilets.
+Disabled-accessible parking and disabled-accessible portable toilets are available for attendees.

-In an effort to ensure the safety and comfort of all attendees, backpacks are prohibited.
-We recommend using small diaper bags, purses, handbags, or fanny packs.
+For the safety and comfort of all attendees, backpacks are strictly forbidden at Oktoberfest.
+To facilitate a smooth entry and ensure a secure environment, we recommend using small diaper bags, purses, handbags, or fanny packs instead.

-Thank you for your understanding and cooperation in making Oktoberfest 2025 a safe and enjoyable experience for everyone.
+These alternatives allow you to carry your essentials conveniently while complying with event policies.
+We appreciate your understanding and cooperation in helping make Oktoberfest a safe and enjoyable experience for everyone.

 Of course!
 We encourage you to dress in your best lederhosen and dirndl!
 You can enter our Fashion Faceoff to be considered the Best of the Fest.